MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdtf/diagnosing-problems-running-wdtf-based-tests.md

 [**!process**](https://msdn.microsoft.com/library/windows/hardware/ff564717) (to examine processes to locate associated threads)
 [**!thread**](https://msdn.microsoft.com/library/windows/hardware/ff565440) (to view information about threads) [**!wdfkd.wdfdevice**](https://msdn.microsoft.com/library/windows/hardware/ff565703) (for WDF driver information) After confirming that there are active PnP or power management threads that are stuck (examine TickCount for this), follow up with the right component owners.
-(You can locate the the component owners from looking at the stacks of the stuck threads).
+(You can locate the component owners from looking at the stacks of the stuck threads).